jedevc/fyp-report/report.md

 chunk constraint, as explained earlier in **[Blocks and Chunks](#blocks-and-chunks)**.
 If a constraint has not been specified, then an interpretation is randomly selected.
-The only exception here is the `main` block, which must always have a function interpretation, since it is the entrypoint to the program, and so cannot appear inline.
+The only exception here is the `main` block, which must always have a function interpretation, since it is the entry-point to the program, and so cannot appear inline.

 After all blocks and chunk have been assigned an interpretation, we can begin